-Blog excerpt reposted from The Big Fish Blog, written by Big Fish Presentations.
-For more about The Big Fish Presentations approach check out their latest book, The Big Fish Experience by Kenny Nguyen, Gus Murillo, Robert Killeen, and Luke Jones.
+Blog excerpt reposted from The Big Fish Blog, by Kenny Nguyen, Gus Murillo, Robert Killeen, and Luke Jones, authors of The Big Fish Experience.

 Over the past few years, we have not only had the fortune to observe, but also work with some of todays greatest presenters.
 As time passed, we found our own process to emulate some of the presenters we admired.
 We discovered that: